 Q: What is the difference between an owner and an editor?

-A: The owner ultimately has control over the folder.
+The owner ultimately has control over the folder.
 They can delete it and, depending on settings within your organization, control who has edit and viewing access.
 So it is essential to have a clear understanding of who the recipient is and the reasons behind transferring ownership to them.

-Q: What happens after you transfer ownership of a file or folder?
+What happens after you transfer ownership of a file or folder?

 A: After you transfer ownership to another person, you will automatically be assigned as an editor.
 However, the new owner now controls the folder/file’s sharing permissions, so your access permissions may change depending on their actions.